Cumberland University graduates largest class

-Cumberland University hosted its 178th commencement Saturday, celebrating the largest graduating class in school history in a graduate-only ceremony.
+Cumberland University hosted its 178th commencement on June 20, celebrating the largest graduating class in school history in a graduate-only ceremony.

 The 2019-20 academic year began with the school’s largest total enrollment and concluded with a commencement honoring 615 graduates, the largest number in the university’s 178 year history.